natlogica/hundred-days/r1-log.md

 ### R1D45
 Learning about webscraping with BeautifulSoup to work with html elements.
 Using this to produce a webpage listing the top 100 movies of all time.

+### R1D46
+Today's project uses BeautifulSoup to create a Python Time Machine.
+It asks for input for a date in time, then uses that to scrape the corresponding Billboard Top 100 songs for that date.
+Then it adds those songs to a Spotify playlist.